 B) Competition of Several Double-Taxation-Treaties

-A very famous novel-writer was married to a US-diplomat.
+A very famous novel-writer was married to an US-diplomat.
 Her career started more than 15 years before her husband and she were relocated to Berlin.
 By then she had written quite a number of books and movie-scripts when living in several Asian and African countries where he had served for the US goverment.
-Whenever completed, the book-rights where licensed to different publishing-houses in China, Taiwan, France and UK.
+Whenever completed, the book-rights where licensed to different publishing-houses in China, Taiwan, France and the UK.
 Upon moving to and residing in Germany, a lot of tax-questions came up.
 How was the licensing of new book-rights to a Chinese publishing house to be treated under VAT-rules?
 How would the competition of the German world-wide-income-concept be resolved against the claims from those countries, where the books had originally been written and license-agreements been entered in the past?
 Considering these issues, the treatment of their rental-income and interest from some investments in China and USA and that of the salary as a diplomat was comparably easy.

 C) Inheritance-Tax is Quite Different in Different Countries

-A former German national, now in second marriage with a German national, became a naturalized US-citizen in the late 1980ies and made quite a fortune resulting in several real-estate properties in the US, Mallorca and Germany, a shared interest in a company founded in Mallorca and some participations in US-companies and last but not least shares in NYSE-registered corporations and a significant amount of cash-investments in Spanish and German bank-accounts and some antiques collected in their finca.
+A former German citizen, now in second marriage with a German citizen, became a naturalized US-citizen in the late 1980ies and made quite a fortune resulting in several real-estate properties in the US, Mallorca and Germany, a shared interest in a company founded in Mallorca and some participations in US-companies and last but not least shares in NYSE-registered corporations and a significant amount of cash-investments in Spanish and German bank-accounts and some antiques collected in their finca.
 The couple spent the majority of their time in their mallorquian finca and were not sure if they had correctly fulfilled all their tax-duties in the different jurisdictions in the past.
 This questions gained importance, since his wife was by far younger than him and he wanted to make sure that everything was in clean order should the inheritance-case occur.
-Furthermore he wanted to clarify under which jurisdiction the inheritance-tax was minimal.
+Furthermore, he wanted to clarify under which jurisdiction the inheritance-tax was minimal.
 Since this analysis revealed heavy differences between the three jurisdictions and the current situation was quite disadvantageous, the next question was what could be done in the near future in order to lower the inheritance tax by a significant amount?